Case Law on Tax Fraud

-The defendant’s companies, in the usual fashion, deducted amounts from their employees’ income for the purpose of satisfying income tax obligations.
+The court was satisfied that at all material times the returns lodged by the defendant’s companies were true and correct.
+There was no evidence of any false or misleading statements or evidence of the failure to pay income tax being concealed.
+The defendant’s companies, in the usual fashion, had deducted amounts from their employees’ income for the purpose of satisfying income tax obligations.
 It appears, however, that due to severe cash flow issues, these amounts were never paid to the Commissioner.

-On appeal, the Court held that simply not paying a debt was not fraud in the absence of evidence that the defendant had somehow concealed either information or the non-payment of the debts.
-The Court said “in the present case… there was no evidence companies made any false or misleading statements to the Commissioner or concealed their failures to pay or that the Commissioner was deceived…”.
+The Defendant appealed against the finding.
+On appeal, the court held that simply not paying a debt was not fraud in the absence of evidence that the defendant had somehow concealed either information or the non-payment of the debts.
+The court said “in the present case… there was no evidence companies made any false or misleading statements to the Commissioner or concealed their failures to pay or that the Commissioner was deceived…”.
 Thus the company’s returns contained no fraudulent misrepresentations or non-disclosure, and in any event the Crown did not establish that they deprived the Commonwealth of the group tax or put that tax at risk.

-On this basis the Court held that there was no defrauding of the Commonwealth and allowed the appeal, dismissing all the charges.
+On this basis the court held that there had been no defrauding of the Commonwealth and allowed the appeal, dismissing all the charges.

 R v Pearce

-Three accountants were sued for Conspiracy to Defraud the Commonwealth in relation to tax advice and tax lodgements made on behalf of and with their clients.
-The accountants were each sentenced to terms of imprisonment for five years each.
+In the matter of R v Pearce, three accountants were charged with conspiracy to defraud the Commonwealth in relation to tax advice and tax lodgements made on behalf of and with their clients.

 The advice given was in relation to a scheme to set up an internet service provider.
-It appeared that the scheme was essentially a scheme of round robin transactions, whereby the only purpose was, so the Crown alleged, to obtain deductions for their clients that would, in the end, have a positive cash flow result.
+It appeared that the scheme was essentially a scheme of round-robin transactions, where the only purpose was, so the Crown alleged, to obtain deductions for their clients that would, in the end, have a positive cash flow result.

 It is important to distinguish this kind of criminal prosecution from any action under part 4A of the Taxation Assessment Act.
 Any action taken by the Tax Office to retrieve amounts or re-assess parties has little to do with whether any action against the promoters of the scheme will be successful.
 The allegation would be that the actions of the marketers in creating, and then the actions in marketing the scheme were fraudulent in their nature and acted to deceive other people, and it was upon this basis that the defendants were pursued.